School Science Lessons

 Narrow-leaved gardenia, (Atractocarpus chartaceus), narrow leaf gardenia, Australia, Asteraceae

-Scopoletin, (Atractylodes macrocephala), "white Atractylodes" rhizome is bai zhi, Chinese herbal medicine, digestion disorders, do not consume if taking anti-diabetic medications, Asteraceae
+Scopoletin, (Atractylodes macrocephala), "white Atractylodes" rhizome is bai zhi, Chinese folk medicine, digestion disorders, do not consume if taking anti-diabetic medications, Asteraceae

-Orache, (Atriplex hortensis), red orache, arrach, garden orache, French spinach, mountain spinach, in soups and salad vegetable in France, ornamental, coloured variants, herbal medicine, treat sore throat and shrubs, alternative to spinach, Europe, now most regions, Amaranthaceae
+Orache, (Atriplex hortensis), red orache, arrach, garden orache, French spinach, mountain spinach, in soups and salad vegetable in France, ornamental, coloured variants, folk medicine, treat sore throat and shrubs, alternative to spinach, Europe, now most regions, Amaranthaceae.

 Up to 2 m, shrub, full sun and part shade, needs moist. but well-drained soil, frost tolerant, fire retardant, decorative, attracts birds, edible berries said to be tastiest wild fruit, aromatic pulp, spectacular white fruit with blue spots, slight ginger flavour, Australian native food, Myrtaceae.